astridx/meinblog/content/posts/cassiopeia/2warum-cassiopeia .en.md

 #### Appearance

 We can change the basic appearance of Cassiopeia relatively easily if we understand the CSS style sheets.
 We can change colors, fonts, backgrounds, and column widths simply by adding or editing lines in a stylesheet called `user.css`.
 Do not change the `template.css` file that comes with Cassiopeia, as your changes will be overwritten when you upgrade Joomla.
+With the introduction of child templates in Joomla 4.1, the locations of the media files in the Cassiopeia template have changed.
+If you create a child template, you can overwrite all Cassiopeia files in it.
+No file in the child template is changed when Cassiopeia is updated.
+This is advantageous, but also involves risks.
+This is because you have to maintain the files you create yourself.

 #### Layout